Tag: decision architecture

 When responsibility is explicitly designed:

-• AI recommendations trigger action, not discussion
+• AI recommendations trigger action

 • Teams trust outputs because ownership is defined